SamipPoudel58/nodejs-ts-google-oauth/blog.md

 );
 ```

-Passport has a `serializeUser` method which receives data from the passport callback function i.e from `done(null,user)` and stores it in the session.
+Passport has a `serializeUser` method which receives user data from the passport callback function i.e from `done(null,user)` and stores it in a cookie, (when done function is called).
 Here we are storing only user.id which will help us
 identify the user.

 ```ts